 This is an aromatic fruit salad full of good stuff like persimmons, papaya, mandarins, grapes, lychees or whatever other fruit you choose to have.
-The dressing was some leftovers from the Roasted Brussels Sprouts with Pomelo that I had made the day before, one of Yotam Ottolenghi’s wonderful recipes from Plenty More.
+The dressing was some leftovers from the Roasted Brussels Sprouts with Pomelo and Cinnamon that I had made the day before, one of Yotam Ottolenghi’s wonderful recipes from Plenty More: Vibrant Vegetable Cooking from London’s Ottolenghi.
 He suggested to use the leftover marinade for a fruit salad and, obediently, so I did.
 And it was absolutely fantastic.

 I think this fruit salad would also make a nice, healthier and lighter Valentine’s Day dessert.

 - 1 bunch of small seedless grapes